vyos/vyos-documentation/docs/contributing/build-vyos.rst

 Any "modified" package may refer to an altered version of e.g. vyos-1x package that you would like to test before filing a pull request on GitHub.

-Building an ISO with any customized package is in no way different then building a regular (customized or not) ISO image.
+Building an ISO with any customized package is in no way different than building a regular (customized or not) ISO image.
 Simply place your modified `*.deb` package inside the `packages` folder within `vyos-build`.
 The build process will then pickup your custom package and integrate it into your ISO.